 Bioinformatics graduates have excellent background for employment in industry, government, and academics.
 Students are especially encouraged to seek some form of graduate study beyond the B.S., in order to focus their broad skills base into a specific area of expertise that prepares them for research careers in one of these domains.

 NOTE: This is not a complete list of requirements.
-See the UMBC Undergraduate Catalog for the full listing of requirements for this program, a list of participating faculty, information about research opportunities, the Biological Sciences Tutorial Center, and Student Organizations.
+See the UMBC Undergraduate Catalog for the full listing of requirements for this program.

 Required courses (80 CREDITS)